GreptimeTeam/docs/docs/nightly/en/user-guide/logs/write-logs.md

 ]
 ```

-Note the whole JSON is an array of four objects (log lines).
+Note the whole JSON is an array (log lines).
 Each JSON object represents one line to be processed by Pipeline engine.

 The name of the key in JSON objects, which is `message` here, is used as field name in Pipeline processors.
 For example: